tech-bureau/catapult-service-bootstrap/README.md

 ## Keys Setup

 The bootstrap scripts take care of initial key generation and configuration.
+After running for the first time you will have a set of public/private key pairs saved to a couple of files.
 You can get the details of the key(s) that are being used in your test setup by going to the follwoing directory:

 ```
 ubuntu@catapult:~/catapult$ cd  build/generated-addresses/
 ubuntu@catapult:~/catapult/build/generated-addresses$ ls
 addresses.yaml  raw-addresses.txt  README.md
 ```

-The file raw-addresses.txt is a set of addresses that have been generated fresh as part of the docker-compose using the catapult address utility tool.
-The content of addresses.yaml is those keys but formatted in yaml and assigned to different roles, such as for the ctapult nodes, the harverstor key(s), etc. This yaml file is used as an input for the autaomtaically generated catpult config files.
-Of note for the end user is the keys under the yaml key 'nemesis_addresses', which are the keys that are assigned assigned xem and should be used as a faucet.
+The file `raw-addresses.txt` is a set of addresses that have been generated fresh as part of the docker-compose run using the Catapult address utility tool.

+The file `addresses.yaml` are keys from the `raw-addresses.txt` file but formatted in yaml form and assigned to different roles, such as for the Catapult nodes, the harvestor key(s), etc. This yaml file is used as an input for the Catpult config files generated during the initial run.

+NOTE: the keys under the yaml key 'nemesis_addresses', which are the keys that are assigned assigned test xem funds as part of the nemesis block generation.

 ## Starting as a Background Process